 What about pornography in schools?

-PEN America's Banned in the U.S.A.
-Report Methodology
+What is PEN America’s Banned in the U.S.A.
+Report Methodology?

 School book bans take varied forms, and can include prohibitions on books in libraries or classrooms, as well as a range of other restrictions, some of which may be temporary.
 Book removals that follow established processes may still improperly target books on the basis of content pertaining to race, gender, or sexual orientation, invoking concerns of equal protection in education.
 For more details, please see the first edition of Banned in the USA (April 2022) and the Frequently Asked Questions above.